What is Azure CLI? – A Complete Guide on Azure CLIÂ

 How to Install Azure CLI

 To install Azure CLI, you can follow the steps below based on your operating system.
-However, it’s always a good idea to check the official Azure CLI documentation for the latest information.
+However, it’s always a good idea to check the official CLI documentation for the latest information.

 Windows: